Chain boat navigation on the Elbe and Saale rivers: Museums with exhibitions on chain boat navigation on the Elbe

-In the Dresden Transport Museum, a model of the chain steamer No. 1 and the chain steamer "Gustav Zeuner" is exhibited together with part of the original chain.
-In addition, the function of the chain ship is explained with a film clip.

 In the Elbe Shipping Museum in Lauenburg, part of the exhibition is dedicated to chain boat navigation on the Elbe.
 From August 2003 to 31 January 2004, a large special exhibition was held here in honour of the founder of chain shipping under the title Ewald Bellingrath – a life for the Elbe shipping.
 This special exhibition was subsequently shown in several other museums.

 After three years of restoration, the chain steamer Gustav Zeuner was completed on 11 November 2010 and officially released as a museum ship.
 The ship is moored ashore in the former commercial port basin in Magdeburg.
 Over 150 workers were involved in the project run by the city of Magdeburg and the ARGE job centre.